marcosarce04/MarvelAPIConsumer/README.md

 # Marvel API Consumer
- App that consume Marvel API.
+ Application that consumes the Marvel API.

  Returns processed information of the different heroes obtained from this API.

 This application also offers the function of keeping a list of favorite heroes.